 Non-degree students may receive services by paying a $75 fee per semester or summer session, which provides access to student activities, programs and services, such as the Fitness Centers, the Health Center and the Bus, Para-Transit and Shuttle Program.
-Non-degree students may receive parking services by paying a $25 fee per semester or summer session.

 A bus pass allows the student to ride all Metro Transit buses anywhere, anytime, with the exception of Metro Transit Special Event Buses.
 Para-Transit services are also available to eligible students through the Bus Pass Program.
 Passes are activated and deactivated based on enrollment.